Would you trust a medical system measured by: which doctor would the average Internet user vote for?

 The Problem: Beauty Over Substance

-Here's how LMArena is supposed to work: prompt, two responses, vote on the best.
+Here's how LMArena is supposed to work: enter a prompt, evaluate two responses, and mark the best.
 What actually happens: random Internet users spend two seconds skimming, then click their favorite.

 They're not reading carefully.
-They're not fact-checking.
-They're not even trying.
+They're not fact-checking, or even trying.

-This creates a perverse incentive structure.
+This creates a perverse reward structure.
 The easiest way to climb the leaderboard isn't to be smarter; it’s to hack human attention span.
-We’ve seen over and over again in the data that easiest way to boost your ranking is by:
+We’ve seen over and over again in the data, both from datasets that LMArena has released and the performance of models over time, that the easiest way to boost your ranking is by:

-- Formatting aggressively: Add bold headers and bullet points.
-Seems like polished writing.
+- Formatting aggressively.
+Bold headers and bullet points look like polished writing!

-It doesn't matter if the model completely hallucinates.
+It doesn't matter if a model completely hallucinates.
 If it looks impressive – if it has the aesthetics of competence – LMSYS users will vote for it over a correct answer.

 When you optimize for engagement metrics, you get madness.

-Meta's team tuned a version of Llama 4 Maverick specifically to dominate the leaderboard.
-If you asked it "what time is it?", you got:
+Earlier this year, Meta tuned a version of Maverick to dominate the leaderboard.
+If you asked it “what time is it?”, you got:

-It went on with multiple bulleted options, bold text, and emojis – every trick in the LMArena playbook – to avoid answering the simple question it was asked.
+Voilà: bold text, emojis, and plenty of sycophancy – every trick in the LMArena playbook! – to avoid answering the question it was asked.

 The Data: 52% Wrong

 It wasn't just Maverick.
 We analyzed 500 votes from the leaderboard ourselves.
-We disagreed with 52% of them.
+We disagreed with 52% of them, and strongly disagreed with 39%.

-The leaderboard is optimizing for what feels right, not what is right.
+The leaderboard optimizes for what feels right, not what is right.
 Here are two emblematic examples of LMArena users punishing factual accuracy:

 Example 1: The Wizard of Oz

-- Response A (Winner): Hallucinates that Dorothy says a specific line when she first sees the Emerald City.
+- Response A (Winner): Hallucinates what Dorothy says when she first sees the Emerald City.

-- Response B (Loser): Correctly identifies that she says the line upon arriving in Oz.
+- Response B (Loser): Correctly identifies the line she says upon arriving in Oz.

 - The Result: Response A was objectively wrong, yet it won the vote.